-This document highlights those sections of the LP-Gas Rules Subchapter B that will have changes effective September 1, 2020.
-The table below shows text from the June 2016 edition and any changes that became effective January 6, 2020.
+This document highlights those sections of the LP-Gas Rules' Subchapter B that will have changes effective September 1, 2020.
+The table below shows text from the June 2016 edition and any changes that will become effective in September 2020, along with any changes that became effective January 6, 2020.

 - The section numbers, listed in column one, are from the 2020 edition of the LP-Gas Safety Rules. - The 2020 edition had some section number changes in Subchapter B; if the section number changed from the 2016 edition to the 2020 edition, the previous section number will be shown in the second column.
-Sections that were removed in the 2020 edition will not have a section number in column one; they will only have a section number in column two.
-Sections that had number changes only are not included. - The third column shows the section text from the 2016 edition with added text underlined and removed text shown with strikethroughs.
-If the section doesn't have changes effective January 6, 2020 the section text will still be listed.
+Sections that had numbers changes only are not included. - The third column shows the section text from the 2016 edition with text effective in September in bold, added text underlined and removed text shown with strikethroughs.

 Section Previous Section number New text 9.113 §9.113.
 Installation and Maintenance.
-All LP-gas storage containers, valves, dispensers, accessories, piping, transfer equipment, gas utilization equipment, and appliances shall be installed and maintained in safe working order and in accordance with the manufacturer's instructions and the rules in this chapter [LP-Gas Safety Rules].
+In addition to NFPA 58 §6.21.1, all [AH] LP-gas storage containers, valves, dispensers, accessories, piping, transfer equipment, gas utilization equipment, and appliances shall be installed and maintained in safe working order and in accordance with the manufacturer's instructions and the rules in this chapter [LP-Gas Safety Rules].
 If any one of the LP-gas storage containers, valves, dispensers, accessories, piping, transfer equipment, gas utilization equipment, and appliances is not in safe working order, AFS [LP-Gas Operations] may require that the installation be immediately removed from LP-gas service and not be operated until the necessary repairs have been made.
-9.116(a) (a) In addition to NFPA 58, §§6.6.6.1(H), 6.6.6.2(1), and 6.6.6.3(4), steel containers installed underground, partially underground, or as mounded installations on or after March 1, 2014, shall include a corrosion protection system.
+9.116(a) (a) In addition to NFPA 58, §§5.2.1.11, 6.8.6.1(I), 6.8.6.2(A), 6.8.6.3(F), 6.11.3.14 and 6.19.2 [§§6.6.6.1(H), 6.6.6.2(1), and 6.6.6.3(4)], steel containers and steel piping systems installed underground, partially underground, or as mounded installations on or after March 1, 2014, shall include a corrosion protection system.
 9.116(b) (b) A corrosion protection system shall include the following: (1) a container coated with a material recommended for the service that is applied in accordance with the manufacturer's instructions; (2) a cathodic protection system that consists of one or more sacrificial anodes or an impressed current anode; and (3) a means to test the performance of the cathodic protection system.
-9.116(b) 9.116(c) (b) [(c)] Cathodic protection systems installed in accordance with this section shall be monitored by every licensee servicing the container.
+9.116(b) 9.116(c) (b) [(c)] Cathodic protection systems installed on or after March 1, 2014, [in accordance with this section] shall be monitored by every licensee servicing the container in accordance with NFPA 58, §6.19.3.1 through 6.19.3.3.
 Such licensees shall document the test results.
-A successful test shall be confirmed by one of the following results: (1) producing a voltage of -0.85 volts or more negative, with reference to a saturated copper-copper sulfate half cell; (2) producing a voltage of -0.78 volts or more negative, with reference to a saturated potassium chloride calomel half cell; (3) producing a voltage of -0.80 volts or more negative, with reference to a silver-silver chloride half cell; or (4) results obtained through any other method described in Appendix D of Title 49 of the Code of Federal Regulations, Part 192.
+[A successful test shall be confirmed by one of the following results:] [(1) producing a voltage of -0.85 volts or more negative, with reference to a saturated copper-copper sulfate half cell;] [(2) producing a voltage of -0.78 volts or more negative, with reference to a saturated potassium chloride calomel half cell;] [(3) producing a voltage of -0.80 volts or more negative, with reference to a silver-silver chloride half cell; or] [(4) results obtained through any other method described in Appendix D of Title 49 of the Code of Federal Regulations, Part 192.]